|Nutritional Guidelines (per serving)|

 Make the Filling

-- Heat 2 tablespoons oil in a frying pan, swirling so that it coats the pan.
-When the oil is sizzling, stir fry the vegetables, starting with the dried mushrooms and then the bamboo shoots, bell pepper, mung bean sprouts and grated carrot.
+Heat 2 tablespoons oil in a frying pan, swirling so that it coats the pan.
+When the oil is sizzling, stir fry the vegetables, starting with the dried mushrooms, followed by the bamboo shoots, bell pepper, mung bean sprouts, and grated carrot.

-- Stir in the sauce ingredients (the oyster sauce, chicken broth or water, soy sauce and sugar).
-Taste and season with salt and/or freshly ground pepper if desired.
+Stir in the sauce ingredients.
+Taste and season with salt and freshly ground pepper if desired.
 Remove from the heat and cool.

 Assemble the Spring Rolls